 Mark also demonstrated an impressive ability to communicate with each of his team members and show empathy and direction as appropriate.

-The STC Arizona Chapter is grateful to Mark for his service and dedication.
-He would be asset to any organization.
+The STC Arizona Chapter is grateful for Mark's service and dedication.
+We know he would be asset in any organization.

 Agile Team Members